-- 6.1 Employees, other than casuals, shall be entitled to four (4) weeks annual leave, taken and paid in accordance with the Holidays Act 2003 and subject to the other provisions of this clause, except that on completion of five years recognised service the employee shall be entitled to five (5) weeks annual leave.
-For the purposes of this clause, "service" shall be as defined in clause 1.6. - 6.2 Casual employees shall be paid 8% of gross taxable earnings in lieu of annual leave to be added to the salary paid for each engagement.
+Employees shall be entitled to four (4) weeks annual leave, taken and paid in accordance with the Holidays Act 2003 and subject to the other provisions of this clause, except that on completion of five years recognised service the employee shall be entitled to five (5) weeks annual leave.
+For the purposes of this clause, "service" shall be as defined in clause 1.6.

+Notwithstanding the above, casual employees shall be paid 8% of gross taxable earnings in lieu of annual leave to be added to the salary paid for each engagement, where they meet the requirements of s.28 of the Holidays Act.

-6.3 Shift Employees
+6.1 Shift Employees